MAT Admission Requirements

 7. Application Admission Statement (Essay): Complete the essay according to instructions included on the Supplemental Form.

 10. International Students: Additional requirements for international students are online here.

 Once Your Application is Complete

 1. Group Interview/Assessment - The MAT admissions committee will review your application file.
 Applicants meeting initial program criteria will be invited to a group assessment/interview.

 2. Enrollment Deposit - Upon admission you are required to submit a $200 Enrollment Deposit by the date provided to you in your admit letter.
 Please review the Student Financial Services website for more information.

 - Feb.
 1 for the Full-time format (Oct.
 1 for MAT Plus ESOL or Reading Full-time students)

 - June 1 for the MAT at Night format

 - Oct.
 1 for the MAT in Your Community format

-We will continue to accept applications after the deadline when cohorts are not filled.
-Please contact admissions for assistance.
+*We will continue to accept applications after the deadline when cohorts are not filled.
+Contact admissions for assistance.